MagicCheese1/Damage-Indicator/README.md

 1. Make sure you have [Maven](https://maven.apache.org/) installed
 2. Clone this repo
-3. open a terminal and type `mvn install`
+3. open a terminal and type `mvn package`
 4. The jar file is in the /target/ folder

 ## License